-In the International School, assessment is continuous, ongoing and rigourous with a focus on assessment for learning to support each and every child to achieve his/her maximum potential.
-We use a combination of formative and summative assessments throughout Grades Nursery to 12.
-Grade 8 onwards, students appear for an End of Year exam to prepare them for the examination years ahead.
+In the International School, assessment is primarily continuous, ongoing and rigorous with a focus on assessment for learning to support each and every child to achieve his/her maximum potential.
+We use a combination of formative and summative assessments across grades from Nursery till 12 with a fundamental difference in the fact that students appear for an End of Year Exam from Grade 8 onwards to prepare them for the examination years ahead.
 Students are encouraged to understand that education is about learning and not just examinations and therefore realise the importance of doing their best in all assignments, projects or presentations while doing equally well in their external examinations.

-As we believe that learners are the leaders of their own learning, we conduct Student Led Family Conferences (SLFC) at the end of each term in every grade level in Primary and Middle grades.
-Passage Portfolio Presentations are introduced at the end of grade 7 which is pivotal transition year in the course of middle years.
-These processes are an integral part of our learner- engaged assessment system and their primary purpose is to engage the learner in assessing their own growth and learning.
+As we believe that learners are the leaders of their own learning, we conduct Student Led Family Conferences (SLFC) at the end of each term in every grade level in Primary and middle grades and Passage Portfolio Presentations at the end of grade 8 post which students enter into the senior section.
+These processes are an integral part of our learner-engaged assessment system and their primary purpose is to engage the learner in assessing their own growth and learning.
 On the basis of their portfolios, learners prepare their presentations by reflecting on their work (assignments and assessments) and evaluating how it demonstrates mastery of or growth towards learning objectives and ATL skills.